napix/NapixServer/docs/usage.rst

 --system-site-package
 ^^^^^^^^^^^^^^^^^^^^^

-If you already have gevent installed from debian package, you can tell to virtual-env to use it::
+if you already have gevent installed from debian package, you can tell to virtual-env to use it::

     $ virtualenv --system-site-package venv

-Configuration
+configuration
 =============

 Authentication settings